SergheiMihailov/adapt_med_seg/blogpost.md

 To develop a truly universal medical image segmentation model, Gao et al. (2024) proposed Hermes [[11]](#ref11), which learns task- and modality-specific priors inspired by the training program of medical radiology residents.
 Hermes integrates these priors through context-aware sampling [[12]](#ref12) based on the input image's modality (e.g., MRI, CT, PET) and the task description.
 This approach allows Hermes to adapt dynamically to different segmentation challenges, offering a significant improvement over single-task models.
 Contextual prompts derived from the learned priors are used to adapt the model’s segmentation strategy dynamically.
 Hermes has been shown to be competitive with, or even outperform, state-of-the-art task- and modality-specific approaches across a wide range of benchmarks.

+## Overview of SegVol
+The SegVol model, proposed by [1](#ref1), is a 3D foundation segmentation model, achieving state-of-the-art performance on common medical image segmentation benchmarks.
+It supports universal and interactive segmentation by combining the learned output representations of a Vision Transformer (ViT) with three different types of prompting techniques, namely text, bounding box and point prompts.

+The success of the SegVol model can partly be attributed to the large pre-training corpus, which consists of $96\, 000$ unlabelled Computerized Tomography (CT) volumes as well as its fine-tuning dataset, which consists of a diverse set of $6\,000$ additional CT volumes.
+Second, its well-designed arcchitecture allows for powerful and interactive image segmentation, providing a strong basis for practical applications.
+Finally, at inference time it employs a so-called zoom-in-zoom-out technique, guided by the prompts to effectively reduce the computation demand for volumetric segmentation.

+In this section, we will briefly introduce the design and architecture of SegVol as well as a description of the M3D-Seg dataset, used for fine-tuning the model.
+Next, we show some preliminary experiments we conducted to verify the performance of this model in a variety of aspects.
+Finally, we summarise our findings and further motivate our work.

+### Architecture
+The SegVol model takes inspiration from the Segment Anything Model (SAM) [1](#ref1),[2](#ref2) in its architecture.
+Concretely, it consists of the following main parts:
+1. **Vision Transformer (ViT)**: responsible for computing powerful representations of the input image.
+2. **Prompt Encoder (PE)**: responsible for mapping different types of prompts to the same vector space as the output representations of the ViT.
+The supported prompt types are the following:
+	1. **Text prompt**: encodes semantic information about the task at hand.
+Given a task (e.g. liver segmentation), it uses the pre-trained text encoder of the CLIP model, evaluated using the template
+			`A Computerized Tomography (CT) of a {} ` (e.g. liver)
+	2.  **Point prompt**: specify $n$ points within the organ to help guide the search of the model.
+Following CLIP [2](#ref2), the model computes the positional encoding of these points
+	3. **Bounding box prompt**: specify a 3D box around the target organ to help guide the search of the model.
+Again, the positional encodings of the corners of the bounding box are used.
+	Overall, the prompt encoder computes representations for each of the provided prompt types and concatenates them.
+3. **Fusion Encoder**: a lightweight sequential application of two transformer blocks, applying bi-directional self-attention on the concatenated input of the image- and prompt embeddings computed by the earlier modules.
+4. **Mask Decoder**: Based on the output of the fusion encoder, compute mask predictions using a Multi-Layer Perceptron (MLP) block.
+These predictions are then used in a standard sliding window inference to find the mask with highest *Intersection over Union (IoU)* score.

+### M3D-Seg Dataset
+- todo

+### Zero-shot Performance
+- todo

+## Datasets

+In our work, we consider two modalities from the volumetric medical image segmentation domain: Computerized Tomography (CT) and Magnetic Resonance Imaging (MRI).
+For the former, we re-use the M3D-Seg dataset, described above.
+Additionally, we also consider six different publicly available datasets, which contain MRI images.
+These datasets are the following:
+1. todo

 ## Methodology